 Capital preservation is paramount in our approach to fixed income investing.
 We invest in corporate bonds when our fundamental analysis combined with our relative value assessment demonstrate that our clients will be compensated for the inherent risks.

-We believe that truly outstanding business leaders are acutely aware of the ESG factors which materially impact their businesses.
+We believe that truly outstanding business leaders are acutely aware of the environment, social, and governance (ESG) factors which materially impact their businesses.
 Consideration of these factors is an important part of Burgundy’s long-term view.

 Burgundy’s disciplined and bottom-up approach allows ESG factors to be evaluated at the onset of the investment process.
 We integrate them into our investment research and assess whether they have the potential to impact the value of our investment.
 These include: